RaspAP/raspap-webgui/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your environment
 1. Operating System: **ENTER HERE** <!-- RPi OS 32-bit Lite, Armbian, Debian, etc. -->
 2. Hardware and version: <!-- RPi Zero/3B+/4, OrangePi 3, etc. -->
-3. RaspAP version (reported by the Quick Installer or About page):
+3. RaspAP version: <!-- reported by the Quick Installer or About page -->
 4. Followed the project prerequisites? <!-- Yes/No -->
 5. RaspAP Quick Install or Manual setup? <!-- Quick Install/Manual -->
 6. Using default configuration? <!-- Yes/No -->